 Meaning and History

-The messenger was created in 2009.
+The Messenger was created in 2009.
 Its founders were two friends, Brian Acton and Jan Koum, who worked at Yahoo! but wanted to engage in more global matters.
 They applied for jobs at Facebook but were rejected.
 Then, the young men contemplated creating a platform for mobile devices that would allow communication not through SMS but in a chat.
 Thus, a convenient messenger allowing online communication was born.
-Its name was coined from the English phrase “What’s Up?”, used as a form of greeting.
+Its name was coined from the English phrase “What’s Up?” and used as a greeting.
 What’s up?
 Or what’s new?

-The first application was created for the iPhone, but initially, things were tough due to a large number of glitches.
-Jan Koum was already disillusioned with his brainchild and decided to abandon this “hopeless” endeavor, but Brian Acton convinced him to continue working.
+The first application was created for the iPhone, but things were initially tough due to many glitches.
+Jan Koum was already disillusioned with his brainchild and abandoned this “hopeless” endeavor, but Brian Acton convinced him to continue working.

 What is WhatsApp?